-- 1. Resolution: Specific resolutions for district tournaments held during certain months and the National Tournament topic will be published in Rostrum and at www.speechanddebate.org/topics.
+- 1. Resolution: Specific resolutions for district tournaments held during certain months and the National Tournament topic are available online at www.speechanddebate.org/topics.
 Public Forum Debate focuses on advocacy of a position derived from the issues presented in the resolution, not a prescribed set of burdens. - 2.
 Entries: An entry is comprised of two students from the same school; each debating both sides of the resolution and advancing on its own record.
 No substitution is permitted once the tournament has begun. - 3.
 Procedure and Order of Speeches: Prior to EVERY round and in the presence of the judge(s), a coin is tossed by one team and called by the other team.
 The team that wins the flip may choose one of two options: EITHER the SIDE of the topic they wish to defend (pro or con) OR the SPEAKING POSITION they wish to have (begin the debate or end the debate).
 The remaining option (SIDE OR SPEAKING POSITION) is the choice of the team that loses the flip.
 Once speaking positions and sides has been determined, the debate begins (the con team may lead, depending on the coin flip results).
 Following the first two constructive speeches, the two debaters who have just given speeches will stand and participate in a three-minute "crossfire".
-In "crossfire" both debater may question and/or answer at will.
+In "crossfire" both debaters "hold the floor."
+However, the speaker who spoke first must ask the first question.
+After that question, either debater may question and/or answer at will.
 At the conclusion of the summary speeches, all four debaters will remain seated and participate in a three-minute "Grand Crossfire" in which all four debaters are allowed to cross-examine one another.
 The speaker who gave the first summary speech must ask the first question.
+The speakers from each team will continue to ask and answer questions.
+Teams should alternate asking and answering questions rather than allowing one team to dominate so that a balance between teams is achieved.
+All speakers are encouraged to participate in the Grand Crossfire.
+Speakers should listen respectfully to opponents' questions and answers.